 After breakfast, you will be picked up from your hotel to visit a local fishing village by cycling on level ground to the Thu Bon River.
 For safety purposes, you will be given a short bicycle competency test.
 For those uncomfortable with riding a bicycle, a private car can be arranged.

-Continue to ride our bike to Tra Que Organic Vegetable Village where a large variety of vegetable are produced for the local community.
+Continue to ride your bike to Tra Que Organic Vegetable Village where a large variety of vegetables is produced for the local community.
 At the village, you will be shown the environmentally sustainable practices which the local villagers have used for centuries and is still being used extensively today.

-After some farming practices we head a local family to enjoy a foot massage and the traditional herbal foot dip.
+After some farming practices, head a local family to enjoy a foot massage and the traditional herbal foot dip.
 You will then ride back to the hotel to rest during the day.
 Get ready for the afternoon walking and food tour.

 Overnight in Hoi An

-Free day in Hoi An to do your own exploring, pick up your made to measure clothes, or relax on the beautiful Cua Dai beach.
-You can also take an opportunity to join a cooking class to learn about the arts of Vietnam culinary; visiting local market, choosing ingredients and preparing and cooking Hoi An special dishes.
-This is a great fun.
+Enjoy your free day in Hoi An.
+You can visit the local tailor shops to get some clothes made within 24 hours at a reasonable price.
+You can also take an opportunity to join a cooking class to learn about the arts of Vietnam culinary; visiting the local market, choosing ingredients and preparing and cooking Hoi An special dishes.
+This is great fun.